Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Query Answering over Generalised Second-Order Dependencies

 \end{example}

-We finish this section with a discussion on the importance of distinguishing true and Skolem function symbols.
-Technically, this distinction is enabled by the fact that axiomatisation of equality (either in full or via singularisation) is applied \emph{before} Skolemization.
-In particular, at the point when equality is axiomatised, the formula in question contains just true function symbols, and so the result contains only the ($\D$-restricted) functional reflexivity dependencies for the true function symbols.
-After this step, the equality predicate is ordinary (i.e., it has no special meaning), and Skolemisation in first-order logic without equality does not require introducing any functional reflexivity dependencies.
-Thus, after equality axiomatisation, $\EQ{\Sigma}$ and $\SG{P}$ contain ($\D$-restricted) functional reflexivity dependencies only for the true function symbols, but not for the Skolem function symbols.
-This may seem confusing at first, so we next discuss the details by means of an example.
+We next discuss why distinguishing true and Skolem function symbols is important.
+This distinction is enabled by the fact that axiomatisation of equality (either in full or via singularisation) is applied \emph{before} Skolemisation.
+In particular, at the point when equality is axiomatised, the formulas in question contain only true function symbols, and so the result contains only the ($\D$-restricted) functional reflexivity axioms for the true function symbols.
+After this step, the equality predicate is ordinary, and Skolemisation in first-order logic without equality does not require introducing any functional reflexivity axioms.
+Thus, after equality axiomatisation, both $\EQ{\Sigma}$ and $\SG{P}$ contain ($\D$-restricted) functional reflexivity axioms only for the true function symbols, but not for the Skolem function symbols.
+Example~\ref{ex:skolem-fnref} clarifies this important detail.